sooyeonyi/sooyeonyi.github.io/_pages/about.md

 I am starting as an **Assistant Professor of Hydrology** in the **Department of Earth and Environmental Sciences (ERTH)** at **California State University, Chico** in **January 2026**.

 I will be teaching two courses in Spring 2026:
-* Introduction to Spatial Analysis for Environmental Sciences
+* Introduction to Spatial Analysis for Environmental Sciences (ERTH 660)
-* Introduction to Climate Change
+* Introduction to Climate Change (ERTH 104)

 I am actively **recruiting undergraduate and M.S. students** to join my research group in **Spring 2026**.
 At least one or two funded projects will be available — **stay tuned for announcements**!!
 If you are interested, please contact me using the information below.